Articles & Databases : News & Newspapers

 Provides full-text access to national and international newspapers, including The New York Times, The Washington Post, and The Times (London), as well as selective full-text for various U.S regional newspapers.
 In addition, it offers full-text television and radio news transcripts from ABC News, CBS News, CNN, CNN International, FOX News, and National Public Radio.

 Unlimited access to NYTimes.com and NYT Mobile apps, including Spanish and Chinese editions, which cover a variety of topics through breaking news articles, blogs, videos and interactive features.
 Includes archives from 1851 to the present (articles from 1923 to 1980 are limited to five per day per user; unlimited access to the archives is available through ProQuest Historical Newspapers).
-Note: First time users must create a new account here using their GMU credentials to gain access.
+Note: First time users must create a new account here using their Mason credentials to gain access.
+Faculty and Staff must reactivate their accounts here every year.
 Upon login setup, download any NYT app from the App Store and use same login credentials for unlimited access.
 Login to NYTimes.com directly from any location.

 World News Connection